 At 17, Tatiana worked as a make-up artist for the Vakhtangov Theater and soon after, she competed for and won one of the few available spots as a student at the renowned Moscow Institute where she earned a Master’s in Fine Arts.
 Tatiana went on to apply her artistic skills to restore icons in Moscow’s old churches, and often painted new ones.
 Gaining extensive experience, she traveled throughout Europe including Hungary, Yugoslavia, Spain, Holland, France and Italy for restoration projects.
 She continued to develop her abilities as an illustrator for several children’s books.

-Tatiana works in several mediums including water color, acrylic and oil.
+Tatiana’s art conveys her deep appreciation for the arts, her love of life and the desire to create beauty in all things.
+Tatiana works in various mediums including oil and watercolor.
 She utilizes rich dark colors in combination with diffused window light to create a calming but magnetic space.
-She creates windows through which one can see the old streets and monuments of Europe.
+Her art takes us on a journey, creating windows through which one sees old streets, monuments of Europe and time restored.

 Tatiana’s paintings have been exhibited and sold throughout Europe and the U.S., and her drawings can be found in several children’s books.
 Tatiana lives in Hyde Park, NY with her husband and son.